CADWRDeltaModeling/dsm2/docs/tutorials/Tutorial_5_Advanced_Output_and_Source_Tracking.md

 the channel (location 0) or 100ft downstream?
 **Answer:** The output will be for 100ft downstream because the output request in the launch file (e.g. *hydro.inp* or *qual.inp*) supersedes all other output requests that have the same identifier.
-In this case the identifier is the NAME and VARIABLE combination (e.g. bnd_1 and flow).
+In this case, the identifier is the NAME and VARIABLE combination (e.g. bnd_1 and flow).
+To ensure outputs at both locations, assign unique identifiers to each location, e.g., `bnd_1` for location 0 and `bnd_100` for location 100.
 <img src="../../images/icon_question.png" width="29" height="29" />
  How
 would you get output at channel 1 and both location 0 and location